 - (a) any amendment to the number of shares issuable under the Stock Option Plan, including an increase in the fixed maximum number of shares or a change from a fixed maximum number of shares to a fixed maximum percentage.
-A change to a fixed maximum percentage which was previously approved by shareholders will not require additional shareholder approval; - (b) a reduction in the option price (other than for standard anti-dilution purposes) held by or benefiting an insider; - (c) an increase in the maximum number of shares that may be issued to insiders within any one year period or that are issuable to insiders at any time; - (d) an extension of the term of an option held by or benefiting an insider; - (e) any change to the definition of "Participant" included in the Stock Option Plan which would have the potential of broadening or increasing insider participation; - (f) the addition of any form of financial assistance; - (g) any amendment to a financial assistance provision which is more favourable to optionees; - (h) the addition of a cashless exercise feature, payable in cash or securities, which does not provide for a full deduction of the number of underlying securities from the Stock Option Plan reserve; - (i) the addition of a deferred or restricted share unit or any other provision which results in optionees receiving securities while no cash consideration is received by the Corporation; and - (j) any other amendments that may lead to significant or unreasonable dilution in the Corporation's outstanding securities or may provide additional benefits to the participants of the Stock Option Plan, especially insiders, at the expense of the Corporation and its existing shareholders.
+A change to a fixed maximum percentage which was previously approved by shareholders will not require additional shareholder approval; - (b) a reduction in the option price (other than for standard anti-dilution purposes) held by or benefiting any participant; - (c) an increase in the maximum number of shares that may be issued to insiders within any one year period or that are issuable to insiders at any time; - (d) an extension of the term of an option held by or benefiting any participant; - (e) any change to the definition of "Participant" included in the Stock Option Plan which would have the potential of broadening or increasing insider participation;

+- (f) any change which removes or increases the limits on non-employee director participation; - (g) any change which allows for the transfer of options other than for normal estate settlement purposes; - (h) the addition of any form of financial assistance; - (i) any amendment to a financial assistance provision which is more favourable to optionees; - (j) the addition of a cashless exercise feature, payable in cash or securities, which does not provide for a full deduction of the number of underlying securities from the Stock Option Plan reserve; - (k) the addition of a deferred or restricted share unit or any other provision which results in optionees receiving securities while no cash consideration is received by the Corporation; - (1) any amendment to the amendment provisions of the Stock Option Plan; and - (m) any other amendments that may lead to significant or unreasonable dilution in the Corporation's outstanding securities or may provide additional benefits to the participants of the Stock Option Plan, especially insiders, at the expense of the Corporation and its existing shareholders.